Accommodations

 1. Requests for accommodations may be made in writing.
 Use the form titled Request for Accommodation for Person with Disability (form CC-DC-049).
 You may download the form or pick up a copy from any Maryland Court.

-Note: If your case is in an MDEC County and you have asked the court to keep information in your request confidential, you must also submit a Notice Regarding Restricted Information (form MDJ-008).
+Note: You must also submit a Notice Regarding Restricted Information (form MDJ-008).
 Read about the Notice of Restricted Information.

 2. Do you need help completing the form?